 Haga click aquí para el Planificador de exploración!

 Check out our Sensory Backpacks, created and given to HMNS by Boy Scout Alex Hightower, at Museum Services!
-Just show the Team Member at the Museum Services desk your ID in order to check out a backpack for your visit.
+Just exchange a photo ID with the Team Member at the Museum Services desk in order to check out a backpack for your visit.
+When you are finished, you can drop the backpack off at the Museum Services desk and receive your photo ID back.
 Our Sensory Backpacks include fidgets, stuffed animals, ear defenders, and sunglasses, among other things, to ensure that you have a comfortable, sensory-friendly visit with us.

 Sensory Friendly Events

 Three times a year, HMNS offers Sensory Friendly events where exhibits and venues are modified for those with sensory sensitivities.
 Exhibits and venues are modified to create a sensory neutral environment.
 The Burke Baker Planetarium and Wortham Giant Screen Theatre also offer modified 2D shows with house lights on and the volume reduced.
 Sensory Backpacks, which include ear defenders, sunglasses, and fidgets, are available to check out with an ID at the Museum Services Desk, and Touch Carts with tactile specimens to explore will be available throughout the museum’s permanent exhibit halls.